5 Ways to Optimize Online Platforms for Donor Engagement

 None of your engagement strategies will help you raise funds online if donors don’t trust or can’t navigate your donation page.
 Take steps to optimize your online donation process so that donors feel safe inputting their personal information.
 This means providing a seamless experience for your donors from the very moment they visit your website to finally pressing that donation button.

 • Customize your donation form.
-Don’t turn donors away with too many questions, cluttered web design, or an overly complicated form.
+Don’t turn donors away with too many questions, a cluttered web design, or an overly complicated form.
 Customize your online giving form so that you only ask what’s necessary.

 • Embed the form into your website.
 To keep the process streamlined and encourage donors to make a gift, embed the form within one of your site’s pages for ease of use.

 • Automate supporter profiles.
-As soon as someone makes a gift or signs up to be a volunteer, your online donation tool should automatically create or update that individual’s record.
+As soon as someone makes a gift or signs up to volunteer, your online donation tool should automatically create or update that individual’s record.
 If possible, integrate your donation tool with your CRM so you can easily access updated contact information.

 An optimized, secure online donation page is crucial for building relationships with supporters.
 Donors don’t want to risk their financial information, so it’s important to invest in an integrated payment processor that prioritizes the security of your donors’ information.
 Your payment tool should be a seamless step within the online registration process that doesn’t send supporters to a third-party page to fill out their financial information.